God Help Us

 Prayer is petitioning God for some kind of assistance.
 It’s an appeal to spiritual forces for help, either for ourselves or for others.
 All acts of prayer imply a belief in the existence of intelligent spirit beings or forces who can hear us, understand us, and help us.

 In all prayer, we usually have some conception about who or what we are praying to.
-Most religious people pray to a god or gods, while others pray to a deceased person, such as a saint or a glorified human who they believe can hear and help them.
-This is the case in all Judeo-Christian traditions as well as Islam, Hinduism, and even Buddhism.
+Most people pray to a god or gods, while others pray to a deceased person, such as a saint or a glorified human who they believe can hear and help them.
+This true for all Judeo-Christian traditions as well as Islam, Hinduism, and even Buddhism.

 In traditional Buddhist schools, prayers are directed to enlightened beings, deities, and saints.
-However, some Western practitioners claim that Buddhist gods and deities aren’t really gods at all.
-Yet with some incongruity, they still believe these non-gods have the power to help or harm.
+But some Western practitioners of Buddhism claim that Buddhist gods and deities aren’t really gods at all, although with some incongruity, they still believe these non-gods have the power to help or harm.

-No doubt, there is a potent spiritual strength within all of us—the very source of all compassion and wisdom.
-But in the God experience, we recognize that the source of this strength is the divine inner Spirit—a gift of God given to each of us.
-Our prayers to this loving, helpful, and divine Spirit are important because all spiritual agencies, even though they are ready and willing to help us, will never interfere with our freewill.
-God can help us only when we ask for it.
+Nonetheless, we all agree there is a potent spiritual strength within all of us—the very source of all compassion and wisdom.
+But in the God experience, we recognize that the source of this strength is the divine inner Spirit—the gift of God given to each of us.
+Our prayers to this loving, helpful, and divine Spirit are important because God and all his spiritual agencies, even though they are ready and willing to help us at any time, will never interfere with our free will.
+God can help us only when we ask for help.

 The Psychology of Prayer

-No matter what we believe, the intent of all prayer should be spiritual.
+No matter what we believe, the intent of all prayer should be entirely spiritual.
 We are often tempted to ask for material things or profitable outcomes, but it is more advantageous and realistic to ask for intellectual, emotional, and spiritual help.
 Prayers for a new Mercedes or to conquer our enemies are not spiritual petitions.
-Your prayers are best viewed as a way to change your mental attitude.
-It’s not about getting your way but instead it’s a technique for learning God’s way.
+Prayers are best viewed as a way to change our mental attitudes.
+It’s not about getting our way, but instead it’s a technique for learning God’s way.

-We are motivated to pray because we are aware there is something greater, something better to be achieved—we are conscious of superior ideals and values, ones we would like to attain.
+We are motivated to pray because we are aware there is something greater than ourselves, something better to be achieved—and we are conscious of superior ideals and values, ones we would like to attain.
 In psychological terms, prayer is a mental technique for attaining these elevated ideals and for self-realizing divine concepts and values.
 It is a sincere attitude of mind that reaches upward (or inward) in an attempt to grasp the most advanced concepts of Deity.

 In the highest sense, enlightened prayer is the psychological process of exchanging the human will for the divine will (spirit way).
 It’s an exchange of fear for courage, hatred for love, envy for appreciation, and pessimism for optimism.
 It’s your effort to adjust and identify your personality with the true nature of spiritual reality.